roliverosc/skin.bello.6/README.md

 **Where is the X or Y feature from the old Bello?
 Can you add it back?**
 <br>Well...if is not there then mostly i've removed it either because i didn't like it anymore, or because wasn't fit with the new style of Bello 6.
 And no... i wont add it back.

+**It's been days that a i've posted a question/request/suggestion in the forum and still i don't have any answer.
+Are you ignoring me ?**
+<br>Maybe yes, maybe not.
+I am pretty busy ATM with other stuff outside of Kodi so any help or explanations they might be delay.
+So if you couldn't get any help from other users please be patient!.
+Also any requests or suggestions whom i don't agree or like will be ignored.
+Sorry guys, but i don't have the time to answer no & why to all of these stuff.

 **Where i can find support for this ?**
 <br>[Bello forum at Kodi.tv community.](http://forum.kodi.tv/forumdisplay.php?fid=198)